Bollywood actor Sanjay Dutt and his family celebrate Eid in Dubai | ExBulletin

-Even as Eid Al Fitr celebrations come to a close in the UAE, Bollywood actor Sanjay Dutt and his family are still in a festive mood as they mark the occasion in Dubai.
+Although the Eid al-Fitr celebration is over in the UAE, Bollywood actor Sanjay Dutt and his family are still in a festive mood to commemorate the occasion in Dubai.

-Actor’s wife Maanayata Dutt posted photos of the family celebrating Eid at their home in Dubai, with Sanjay and his twins dressing for the occasion, while finishing the festivities with a cake and cupcakes for start.
+The actor’s wife, Maana Yatadat, posted a photo of her family celebrating Eid at her home in Dubai.
+Sanjay and her twins dress up occasionally as they wrap up the festival with cakes and cupcakes.

-Maanayata, whose birth name is Dilnawaz Shaikh, spent much of the pandemic in Dubai with their children, Shahraan and Iqra.
-Images from his Instagram story revealed that Dutt also landed here before flights from the United Arab Emirates to India were closed due to the surge of COVID-19 in the country.
+Maanayata, whose birth name is Dirunawas Sheikh, spent much of her pandemic in Dubai with her children, Sharan and Ikura.
+An image from his Instagram story revealed that Dat also landed here before the flight from the United Arab Emirates to India stopped due to an increase in COVID-19 in the country.

-In the footage, Sanjay is seen wearing a white tunic and pajamas, while Maanayata is dressed in a white and yellow ethical dress.
-The pairs of children are also color coordinated in pink.
+In the picture, Sanjay is wearing a white tunic and pajamas, and Maanayata is wearing a white and yellow ethical dress.
+The couple’s children are also colored pink.

-Sanjay and Maanayata, who celebrated 13 years of marriage in February, have had a tumultuous time months after the former was on treatment for cancer last year.
-It appears he is on the mend and the actor shared on social media that he is regaining his muscles and training again.
+Sanjay and Maanayata, who celebrated their 13th wedding anniversary in February, were devastated months after receiving cancer treatment last year.
+He appears to be on treatment and the actor is sharing on social media that he has gained muscle and is exercising again.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online